Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Introduction

 In Section \ref{sec4}, we consider the hedging strategy for an EPS referencing the total return that combines the returns of both domestic and foreign equities.
 We discuss two different hedging strategies here, the first one is a static hedging strategy that uses European cross-currency basket options with the whole portfolio struck in domestic currency as the underlying asset; here we can extend the algorithm of the hedging strategy for standard EPS products with single currency reference portfolio to do the hedging.
 However, we need to mention that this fully hedging strategy may be unattainable in that European cross-currency basket options on bespoke portfolios are unlikely to be offered in practice, though they can be negotiated on the OTC market.
 In order to build a more practical hedging portfolio, we further introduce a joint superhedging strategy.
 By using the subadditive property, we build a joint superhedging strategy by using European options with single currency underlying assets.
 However, some parts of this joint superhedging strategy still need to be structured in the OTC market.

 In Section \ref{sec5}, we present a numerical study for EPS products with the cross-currency reference portfolio.
 We select parameters for domestic and foreign markets and examine trends of stock prices and exchange rates with correlated volatility.
-Our numerical study illustrated the hedging costs for separate hedging strategies: domestic return, nominal foreign return, effective foreign return, and quanto foreign return, as well as for aggregated hedging strategies: effective hedging strategies, quanto hedging strategies, and superhedging strategies.
+Our numerical study illustrated the hedging costs for separate hedging strategies: domestic return, effective foreign return, and quanto foreign return, as well as for aggregated hedging strategies: cross-currency strategies, quanto hedging strategies, and superhedging strategies.
 For the aggregated hedging strategies, we need to use basket options to build the hedging portfolio.
 However, we cannot find an explicit formula for the basket option and we will use some approximations instead.
-We will consider the Monte Carlo simulation as an "actual" cost, the closed-form solutions for basket options with geometric averaging approximation and under three-moment matching approximation method are also included as a comparison.
+We will consider the premium obtained using the Monte Carlo method as an exact cost, the closed-form solutions for basket options with geometric averaging approximation and under three-moment matching approximation method are also included as a comparison.

 Each hedging strategy satisfies different requirements from EPS buyers, which influence the structure and clauses of the EPS product at the beginning, thus all of them are important and cannot be substituted.
-In the meantime, the aggregated superhedging strategy requires higher hedging costs compared with other aggregated hedging strategies, it is consistent with the definition of superhedging.
+We note that the aggregated superhedging strategy requires higher hedging costs compared with other aggregated hedging strategies, which is consistent with the definition of superhedging.
 We conclude this work by summarising our findings and emphasising the practical importance of this study.